Metris strives to deepen its commitment to equity through both our work products and internal company processes.

 Belonging: ‚ÄúPeople‚Äôs sense of belonging is tied to their ability to lead meaningful lives, to be connected to the place they live in and the people they live among, and to feel a part of something larger than themselves.
-To cultivate belonging, there must be more equitable racial and socioeconomic conditions for self-expression, mutual respect, empathy, and acceptance.‚ÄĚ (Vanessa Whang)
+To cultivate belonging, there must be more equitable racial and socioeconomic conditions for self-expression, mutual respect, empathy, and acceptance.‚ÄĚ (Vanessa Whang, 2018)

 Implicit bias: ‚ÄúAlso known as unconscious or hidden bias, implicit biases are negative associations that people unknowingly hold.
 They are expressed automatically, without conscious awareness.
 Many studies have indicated that implicit biases affect individuals‚Äô attitudes and actions, thus creating real-world implications, even though individuals may not even be aware that those biases exist within themselves.
 Notably, implicit biases have been shown to trump individuals‚Äô stated commitments to equality and fairness, thereby producing behavior that diverges from the explicit attitudes that many people profess.
-The implicit Association Test (IAT) is often used to measure implicit biases with regard to race, gender, sexual orientation, age, religion, and other topics.‚ÄĚ (SURJ)
+The implicit Association Test (IAT) is often used to measure implicit biases with regard to race, gender, sexual orientation, age, religion, and other topics.‚ÄĚ (SURJ and POWER Northeast, 2017)

 Cultural humility: ‚ÄúAn ongoing process of self-reflection and self-critique that helps us acknowledge ways in which institutionalized power has shaped our knowledge and beliefs, as well as challenge power imbalances. ‚Ä¶ While [evaluators who incorporate cultural humility] may be experts in research methods and data-driven learning processes, practitioners, staff, and community members are the experts in their own work, life experiences, and local context.
-Thus, we design studies and processes that elevate and center their expertise.‚ÄĚ (Laura Bekes et al.)With cultural humility comes a commitment to interrogate the way racism shapes our cultural understanding.
+Thus, we design studies and processes that elevate and center their expertise.‚ÄĚ (Laura Bekes, Elba Garcia, Jessica Xiomara Garc√≠a, and Sarah Illing, 2017)With cultural humility comes a commitment to interrogate the way racism shapes our cultural understanding.

-‚ÄúCultural equity embodies the values, policies, and practices that ensure that all people‚ÄĒincluding but not limited to those who have been historically underrepresented based on race/ethnicity, age, disability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion‚ÄĒare represented in the development of arts policy; the support of artists; the nurturing of accessible, thriving venues for expression; and the fair distribution of programmatic, financial, and informational resources.‚ÄĚ (Americans for the Arts)
+‚ÄúCultural equity embodies the values, policies, and practices that ensure that all people‚ÄĒincluding but not limited to those who have been historically underrepresented based on race/ethnicity, age, disability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion‚ÄĒare represented in the development of arts policy; the support of artists; the nurturing of accessible, thriving venues for expression; and the fair distribution of programmatic, financial, and informational resources.‚ÄĚ (Americans for the Arts, 2016)

-‚ÄúWhat cultural equity ultimately looks like and how it is achieved needs to be negotiated in a society that aspires to be democratic. ‚Ä¶ [As identified through the Belonging in Oakland: A Cultural Development Plan planning process,] cultural equity in a democratic and diverse society recognizes: that all cultures have value, that a society is made more resilient by the collective knowledge of its diverse cultures, and that all cultures should have equal access to opportunities to achieve social esteem and civic parity.‚ÄĚ (Whang, Colaboraci√≥n, and Werth)
+‚ÄúWhat cultural equity ultimately looks like and how it is achieved needs to be negotiated in a society that aspires to be democratic. ‚Ä¶ [As identified through the Belonging in Oakland: A Cultural Development Plan planning process,] cultural equity in a democratic and diverse society recognizes: that all cultures have value, that a society is made more resilient by the collective knowledge of its diverse cultures, and that all cultures should have equal access to opportunities to achieve social esteem and civic parity.‚ÄĚ (Whang, Colaboraci√≥n, and Werth, 2018)

 Diversity: ‚ÄúThe full range of differences and similarities, visible and non-visible, that make each individual unique.
 (Center for Equity & Inclusion)